scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 <br>

 ## Present Agenda
-Currently, we meet about once a month around standalone talks of various topics.
-We also encourage individual and small-group projects, that participants share and present in the sessions.
+As of August 2024, we are planning to begin a new reading journey around [Regression and Other Stories](https://avehtari.github.io/ROS-Examples/) by Andrew Gelman, Jennifer Hill, and Aki Vehtari

 ## Calendar events
 Please refer to the [Joining](./#joining) section to join our calendar events.